 Powerfully compelling, Deanna Tham is known for her captivating and tenacious spirit on and off the podium.
 She is currently the Associate Conductor of the Oregon Symphony and Music Director of the Union Symphony Orchestra.

 Previously, Tham was the Assistant Conductor of the Omaha Symphony, following her tenure as Assistant Conductor of the Jacksonville Symphony and Principal Conductor of the Jacksonville Symphony Youth Orchestras.
 She has performed at the Proms in Royal Albert Hall, Elbphilharmonie Hamburg, and Seiji Ozawa Hall at the Tanglewood Music Center working with Maestros James Ross, Joseph Young, and Sir Antonio Pappano, as well as renowned artists Isobel Leonard and Joyce DiDonato.
-Highlights of the 2019-2020 season included leading the Jacksonville Symphony's first educational Martin Luther King Jr. tribute concert and the Union Symphony's first city-community Pops on the Plaza collaboration of Latin American pop and classical music.
-Additional recent engagements include Assistant Conductor of the National Youth Orchestra (NYO-USA and NYO2) and Assistant Conductor of the Chicago Sinfonietta with Maestro Mei-Ann Chen.
-Tham has also regularly guest conducted with the Boise Philharmonic and Ballet Idaho, is a cover conductor for the San Francisco Symphony, and has worked with world-renown soloists in a variety of genres including Melissa White, Capathia Jenkins, and Cherish the Ladies.
-Her past positions include those with the Boise Philharmonic Youth Orchestra, Louisville Youth Orchestras, and American Chamber Opera.
+Guest engagements include the Oregon Symphony, Spokane Symphony, Ballet Idaho, Opera Idaho, OrpheusPDX, and 45th Parallel.
+Recent highlights include leading the all-women Broadway Sinfonietta in the world-premiere of Spider-Man: Into the Spiderverse live with symphonic score, Jacksonville Symphony's first educational Martin Luther King Jr. tribute concert and the Union Symphony's first city-community Pops on the Plaza collaboration of Latin American pop and classical music.